python/cpython/Doc/reference/import.rst

 In this way, the expensive search for a particular :term:`path entry` location's :term:`path entry finder` need only be done once.
-User code is free to remove cache entries from :data:`sys.path_importer_cache` forcing the path based finder to perform the path entry search again [#fnpic]_.
+User code is free to remove cache entries from :data:`sys.path_importer_cache` forcing the path based finder to perform the path entry search again.

 If the path entry is not present in the cache, the path based finder iterates over every callable in :data:`sys.path_hooks`.
 Each of the :term:`path entry